andyml123/andyml123.github.io/get-well-wishes.md

 <ul>
 <li>Choose your words carefully, being respectful and sensitive to how the sick person is feeling is essential.</li>
 <li>Be positive.
 Don't focus on the negatives of their illness.
 Try to lift their mood and make them feel better.</li>
-<li>If you feel it's appropriate then you can use a joke or funny message.
+<li>If you feel it's appropriate then you can use a <a href="/get-well-jokes/">joke</a> or funny message.
 Be careful though and certain they won't take offence at this.</li>
 <li>Mention you are thinking of them.
 For a sick friend or family member to know they are in the thoughts of the people closest to them is a real lift.</li>
 <li>If you can - offer support.
 A message saying you're going to visit them, bring food, something like that.
 Even small chores they may need doing would be a huge help.</li>
 </ul>